evilsizord/echo-sonos/README.md

 * "Alexa, tell Sonos to play music from ARTIST"

-And allows you to leave off the ROOM parameter, in which case it should default to the last specified room.
+And allows you to leave off the ROOM parameter for most commands, in which case it will default to the first player found.
+It looks like there are plans for node-sonos-http-api to add the ability to target the most recently called player, in which this project will be updated to target that recent player.

 # Usage